Jess's Bloody Birthday Party- Part I

 1.9K 83 32

-I opened the front door, stepping outside into the sunlit yard.
-The beams of sunlight spiraled down at me, drowning me in the humid Texas heat.
+I opened the front door and stepped outside into the dirt-filled yard, where pots of plants sat near the entryway.
+Beams of sunlight spiraled down, enveloping me in the humid Texas heat.

-As we made our way to his truck, I glanced at him, noticing his bland attire.
-It was overly simple for a birthday party.
-He opted for blue jeans and a black short-sleeve button-down shirt.
+As we walked towards his truck, I glanced at his attire, which seemed overly simple for a birthday party—blue jeans and a plain black short-sleeve button-down shirt.

-"Charles, maybe you should add a tie to your button-up?"
-I asked while we walked to his truck.
+"Charles, maybe you should add a tie to your shirt?"
+I suggested.

 Charles rolled his eyes and replied nonchalantly, "I'll be fine."

-"I just wish you didn't wear something so casual."
-I sighed, "Jess was expecting all of us to dress up."
-I nervously bit my lower lip in anticipation of upsetting Charles but hoped that he didn't receive my comment as an insult.
+"I just wish you wouldn't dress so casually," I sighed.
+"Jess was expecting everyone to dress up."
+I nervously bit my lower lip, hoping my comment didn't offend Charles.

 We both opened up our respective doors, climbing into the truck.
 I grabbed my seatbelt, placed it over my body, and buckled it.
 Charles put his key into the ignition, starting up his truck; the engine roared.
-Then, a loud cranking noise puttered out as the engine continued to rev.
+A loud cranking noise puttered out as the engine continued to rev.

 My cheeks burned with warmth as the stifling heat permeated the truck's interior.